Elementary Health and Physical Education Methods

 Explanation

-Sliding is a locomotor skill because it involves moving the body from one place to another using a sideways step-together-step pattern while maintaining the same lead foot.
-It is a fundamental movement skill that helps children develop coordination, balance, and body control.
+Galloping is a locomotor skill because it involves moving the body from one place to another.
+It is one of the fundamental movement skills that helps children develop coordination, balance, rhythm, and overall motor competence.

-The other options are incorrect because sitting is a stationary posture rather than a movement skill, and bending and rocking are non-locomotor skills performed while remaining in one place without traveling from one location to another.
+The other options are incorrect because rocking is a non-locomotor skill performed while remaining in place, and throwing and catching are manipulative (object-control) skills that involve controlling or moving an object rather than traveling from one location to another.

 Explanation